onspot-tools/devlab/README.md

 Some language features (such as installing new packages / libraries for your language) need this external connection to work - and the combination of the environment variables and the `trustedcerts` directory will help in this connection behind your proxies.

-## Using Visual Studio Code with devlab
+# Using Visual Studio Code with devlab
-Devlab can be used from [Visual Studio Code](https://code.visualstudio.com/) (VSCode) by using its remote-container connection - ensure that you have started devlab before connecting.
+Devlab can be used from [Visual Studio Code (VSCode)](https://code.visualstudio.com/) by using its remote-container connection - ensure that you have started devlab before connecting.
 Devlab runs with the container name `devlab` - simply connect to it from VSCode.

 In combination with the [Jupyter plugin for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter), this makes it particularly very useful combination with devlab!

+If you work with Latex, then the [Latex Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) is a good extension to add your VSCode to work with it.
+It gives a good IDE-like feel for working with Latex.

 Additionally, for using VSCode with devlab behind a proxy, there are some VScode settings that are needed to be done: go to settings, search for "proxy", and then put in your proxy settings there (proxy name and port, SSL strictness, etc.)

-## Running devlab on a port different from 9000
+# Running devlab on a port different from 9000
 devlab runs on TCP port 9000 by default.
 If you want to change this, you need to edit the `devlab` script (in Linux / Unix, on Windows, this is the `devlap.ps1`).
 Search for the variable HPORT, and change that to what you would like devlab to run on.
 # Contributing to devlab
 Well, anybody is welcome to contributing to this project, and [All Contributors](https://allcontributors.org/) are recognised for their contribution!
 [Check out here](CONTRIBUTING.md) to know how you can contribute to making devlab the best place for developers to quickly get on to a development laboratory.